Pile Up and Beehive --

 the fans and spaces

-columns, so that it is easy to see which piles have room left.
+columns, so that it is easy to see which columns have room left.
 In

 card may